 For more information on the subscription, contact Janet Anderson at firstname.lastname@example.org.

 PFAS Assessment and Management

-Integral staff are on the forefront of technical and regulatory developments for PFAS.
+Our team is at the forefront of technical and regulatory developments for PFAS.
 Our services include multimedia environmental sampling, field sampling programs and fate and transport assessment, toxicity evaluations, litigation support, product stewardship and registration support, treatment system design and engineering, and development of stakeholder and public communication materials.

-We have unique experience assessing human exposure to ECs, including design and data analysis of human serum biomonitoring studies and assessing site-specific exposure compared to national baseline levels.
-One of our key staff formerly led the U.S. Air Force Emerging Issues/Contaminants Program, and others are nationally known for their work on changes in toxicity standards and regulatory programs, including PFAS, 1,4-dioxane and 1,2,3-TCP.
+We have unique experience assessing human risk related to ECs, including design and data analysis of human serum biomonitoring studies and assessing site-specific exposure compared to national baseline levels.
+Our key staff are nationally known for their work in the development of EC regulatory toxicity standards and regulatory programs, including PFAS, 1,4-dioxane and 1,2,3-TCP.

-Integral has performed treatment technology evaluations for 1,4-dioxane, PFAS, 1,2,3-TCP, and other ECs.
+Our engineers have performed treatment technology evaluations for 1,4-dioxane, PFAS, 1,2,3-TCP, and other ECs.
 We are experienced in the evaluation of technology effectiveness, implementability, and cost.
-Our engineers have completed numerous remediation system designs, including those for potable water treatment systems.
+We have completed numerous remediation system designs, including those for potable water treatment systems.

-Integral has evaluated fate and transport to a range of ECs, including PFAS, sulfolane, 1,4-dioxane, 1,2,3-TCP, and other ECs to support litigation, assessment of human health risk issues, remedial investigations, and design of site-specific risk management and remediation strategies.
-Central to Integral’s approach is development of an accurate conceptual site model (CSM) using multiple lines of evidence.
-The CSM describes the interplay of physical, chemical, and biological processes governing contaminant fate and transport, as well as relevant toxicity and risk assumptions.
+We extend our expertise in chemical fate and transport to a range of ECs, including PFAS, sulfolane, 1,4-dioxane, 1,2,3-TCP, organic acids, and other ECs to support litigation, assessment of human health risk issues, remedial investigations, and design of site-specific risk management and remediation strategies.
+Central to our approach is developing accurate and robust conceptual site models using multiple lines of evidence.
 Our approach allows us to negotiate remedies and risk mitigation plans based on defensible science.